Scrabble letter distributions: Spanish

 Stress accents and diaereses are disregarded.
 The letters K and W are absent since these two letters are only used in words of foreign origin.
-According to FISE (Federación Internacional de Scrabble en Español) rules, a blank cannot be used to represent K or W.
+According to FISE (Federación Internacional de Scrabble en Español) rules, a blank cannot be used to represent K or W; loanwords containing them are simply not playable.

 Using one C and one H tile in place of the CH tile, two L tiles for the LL tile, or two R tiles for the RR tile is also not allowed in Spanish Scrabble.

 Spanish-language sets sold within North America (known as Scrabble – Edición en Español) use - including "K" and "W" but without "CH" - these 103 tiles: